Tenured Associate Professor

 University of Florida J. Crayton Pruitt Family Department of Biomedical Engineering

 An AI researcher in medicine and healthcare, Dr. Ruogu Fang is a tenured Associate Professor and Pruitt Family Endowed Faculty Fellow in the J. Crayton Pruitt Family Department of Biomedical Engineering at the University of Florida.
-Her research revolves around the integration of artificial intelligence (AI) and deep learning with the intricacies of the human brain.
 Her research encompasses two principal themes: AI-empowered precision brain health and brain/bio-inspired AI.
 Her work involves addressing compelling questions, such as using machine learning techniques to quantify brain dynamics, facilitating early Alzheimer's disease diagnosis through novel imagery, predicting personalized treatment outcomes, designing precision interventions, and leveraging principles from neuroscience to develop the next-generation of AI.
 Fang's current research is also rooted in the confluence of AI and multimodal medical image analysis.
 She is the PI of NIH NIA RF1 (R01-equivalent), NSF Research Initiation Initiative (CRII) Award, NSF CISE IIS Award, Ralph Lowe Junior Faculty Enhancement Award from Oak Ridge Associated Universities (ORAU).
-She has also received numerous recognition.
-She was selected as the Inaugural recipient of the Robin Sidhu Memorial Young Scientist Award from the Society of Brain Mapping and Therapeutics, Best Paper Award from the IEEE International Conference on Image Processing, University of Florida Herbert Wertheim College of Engineering Faculty Award for Excellence in Innovation, UF BME Faculty Research Excellence Award, among others.
+She has also received numerous recognitions.
+She was selected as the Rising Stars (Engineering) by the Academy of Science, Engineering, and Medicine of Florida (ASEMFL), inaugural recipient of the Robin Sidhu Memorial Young Scientist Award from the Society of Brain Mapping and Therapeutics, Best Paper Award from the IEEE International Conference on Image Processing, University of Florida Herbert Wertheim College of Engineering Faculty Award for Excellence in Innovation, UF BME Faculty Research Excellence Award, among others.
 Fang's research has been featured by Forbes Magazine, The Washington Post, ABC, RSNA, and published in Lancet Digital Health.
-Her research has been supported by NSF, NIH, Oak Ridge Laboratory, DHS, DoD, NVIDIA, and the University of Florida.
-At the heart of her work is the Smart Medical Informatics Learning and Evaluation (SMILE) lab, where she is tirelessly dedicated to the creation of groundbreaking brain and neuroscience-inspired medical AI and deep learning models.
+She is an Associate Editor of the Journal Medical Image Analysis, a Topic Editor of Frontiers in Human Neuroscience, and a Guest Editor of CMGI.
+She is a reviewer for The Lancet, Nature Machine Intelligence, Science Advances, etc. Her research has been supported by NSF, NIH, Oak Ridge Laboratory, DHS, DoD, NVIDIA, and the University of Florida.
+She is President of Women in MICCAI (WiM) and Associate Editor of the Medical Image Analysis journal.
+At the heart of her work is the Smart Medical Informatics Learning and Evaluation (SMILE) lab, where she is tirelessly dedicated to creating groundbreaking brain and neuroscience-inspired medical AI and deep learning models.
 The primary objective of these models is to comprehend, diagnose, and treat brain disorders, all while navigating the complexities of extensive and intricate datasets.

 Brain dynamics, which reflects the healthy or pathological states of the brain with quantifiable, reproducible, and indicative dynamics values, remains the least understood and studied area of brain science despite its intrinsic and critical importance to the brain.
 Unlike other brain information such as the structural and sequential dimensions that have all been extensively studied with models and methods successfully developed, the 5th dimension, dynamics, has only very recently started receiving systematic analysis from the research community.
 The state-of-the-art models suffer from several fundamental limitations that have critically inhibited the accuracy and reliability of the dynamic parameters' computation.
 First, dynamic parameters are derived from each voxel of the brain spatially independently, and thus miss the fundamental spatial information since the brain is connected?
 Second, current models rely solely on single-patient data to estimate the dynamic parameters without exploiting the big medical data consisting of billions of patients with similar diseases.